Till I Die (Machine Gun Kelly song)

 "Till I Die" is a song by American rapper Machine Gun Kelly.
-The song premiered via YouTube, on January 5, 2015 and was released in the US on January 6, as the lead single from Machine Gun Kelly's sophomore studio album, General Admission.
+The song was released on January 6, 2015 as the lead single from his sophomore studio album, General Admission.
 It contains references to artists from Cleveland, as well as to the life in the state of Ohio.
 The song received positive reviews, with critics praising MGK's lyrical ability and inert references to Cleveland, describing the song as a "perfect trap anthem".
 The song was produced by J.U.S.T.I.C.E.
 League when the song was recorded in 2014, and the group also handled the distribution of the song.

 Sequel

-A sequel for the single was released, known as Till I Die: Part II, and featured fellow Cleveland based hip-hop group Bone Thugs-n-Harmony and rappers French Montana, Yo Gotti and Ray Cash.
+A sequel song, "Till I Die: Part II", was released and features fellow Cleveland based hip-hop group Bone Thugs-n-Harmony as well as rappers French Montana, Yo Gotti and Ray Cash.